rossdrew/rossdrew.github.io/_posts/2018-10-01-emulating-opcodes.md

 ## Introduction

 The largest personal project I am currently undertaking, is that of an [emulator](https://github.com/rossdrew/emuRox).
 The main goal was to come up with a larger product that I am completely in control of and can experiment with tools and methods to become a better programmer.
 Sub goals include learning something about the machines I grew up with and maybe, perhaps getting to the point where I've written my own retro NES emulator.
-Long term, pie in the sky goal was to create a very nicely designed, highly tested, pluggable, multi-emulator.
+Long term, pie in the sky goal was to create a well designed, highly tested, accessable, open-source, pluggable, multi-emulator.

-I wanted to strongly focus on what I feel is important in a Java program:
+First and foremost though, I wanted to strongly focus on what I feel is important in a good Java program:

  - Highly Tested
  - Readable
  - Efficient
- - Maintainable
+ - Maintainable / Extensible

-Satusfying all of the above id equal -IMHO- to "well designed".
+Satisfying all of the above, IMHO I would say it was generally well designed.

-I started with the most documented part of the NES.
+So, I started with the most documented part of the NES.
 The MOS6502 processor.
+What I want to talk about today, is how I emulated op-codes and how my approach gave me a nice upgrade path when I realised my implementation wasn't as great as it could be.

 ## Approach Number 1: The Result of Test Driven Development (TDD)